Everything You Should Know about FCPS Lunch Programs

 Full-paying students are allowed to charge up to around $11 (price of two breakfast meals and two lunch meals), while charging totals for reduced lunch students are capped at around $2.
 Students who reach the charging limit are given a cheese sandwich and milk.

 “We don’t like the [cheese sandwich] policy.
-My staff pay out of their own pockets for students who hit that limit at all age levels… But if we did not have a cap on it and control over it then our charges would be so astronomical, they would highly impact our program,” said Coker.
+My staff pays out of their own pockets for students who hit that limit at all age levels… But if we did not have a cap on it and control over it then our charges would be so astronomical, they would highly impact our program,” Coker said.

 FCPS, with the guiding hand of annually stricter nutritional regulations from the federal government, is making sure to serve healthier and more nutritious meals every year.
 In recent years, this includes no added salt to any food served and all bread at least 51% whole grain, to name a couple of significant regulations.